CaravanaCloud/cloud-janitor/README.md

 Ready to start janitoring?
 Check the ```LearningFromTests``` class for some examples.

-# Contribute to Cloud Janitor
+## Contribute to Cloud Janitor

 Yes, we need your help and would love to work with you :)

 Besides that, contributing to cloud janitor is a great way to learn Java and AWS.
-We are glad to help you gest started and build upon this repository as you'd like.

-We favor asynchronous communication, so the best ways to get in touch would be through our [Discord Channel](https://discord.gg/TGzJK4rmRR)
+We are glad to help you get started and build upon this repository as you'd like.

-Also, we have a weekly office-hours session to work together, do join the [event on google calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=NDVxZGo5bTAwYWdqNmRwMGNkc2ZqOHF0cmtfMjAyMjA3MjZUMTYwMDAwWiBqdWxpb0BjYXJhdmFuYS5jbG91ZA&tmsrc=julio%40caravana.cloud&scp=ALL)
+If you´d like to get in touch directly, besides here on github, you can find us on twitter.com/caravanacloud.

-# Executing Cloud Janitor
+## Executing Cloud Janitor

 Here are multiple ways you can execute this project.

 All mentioned binaries can be found in the [project releases page](https://github.com/CaravanaCloud/cloud-janitor/releases).

-## Homebrew
+### Homebrew
 Install it:
 ```
 brew tap caravanacloud/homebrew-tap